 18.5.4 ERP

-The ERP characteristics in Table 18-5 (ERP characteristics) shall be used for the ERP for the purposes of MAC timing calculations.
+The ERP PHY characteristics, provided through the PLME-CHARACTERISTICS service primitive, are shown in Table 18-5 (ERP characteristics).
 The definitions for these characteristics are given in 6.5.4 (PLMECHARACTERISTICS.confirm).

 Instruction to TGme Editor: Update REVme D1.3 P3636L4 as shown below.